Tests at 45 years old. What tests for female hormones should be taken during menopause: basic studies. PSA test - prostate specific antigen

-When a man needs to be examined
+When does a man need to undergo examination?

 Age Surveys Specialists

-30 years Blood tests (general,),, fluorography, , smear for infection Therapist, dentist,, ophthalmologist
+30 years Blood tests (general,), , fluorography, , smear for infection Therapist, dentist,, ophthalmologist

 40 years + blood test for sugar concentration, ultrasound of the heart, , , + gastroenterologist